la2050/archive/_projects/2015/turning-effort-into-opportunity-through-saving.md

   Opportunities) and JF LA to bring savings to their constituents.

    EARN will use the grant award to enroll an additional 300 Los Angeles households in our savings program.
 EARN covers the complete cost of the program, which includes full customer service for users, marketing and outreach support, matched monetary rewards, and reporting and evaluation for partner organizations.
 Meanwhile, partner organizations are responsible for promoting the savings program to their clients.
 Partnerships are mutually beneficial because EARN reaches more underserved, underbanked households while partner organizations expand the services they deliver.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total cost of expanding EARN’s saving program to Los Angeles is $300,000.
-  Our project goals are to enroll at least 500 Los Angeles households in 2016 and to translate the program into Spanish.

-   EARN has already received $200,000 from the Leonetti O’Connell Family Foundation to serve 200 Los Angeles households and to translate the program into Spanish.
-The LA2050 grant will support the enrollment of 300 additional households in the program.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- 2015-16 EARN Budget for LA2050

-   Match Rewards: $16,500

-   Salaries
-   Financial Services: $9,200
-   Product: $11,200
-   Platform: $11,900
-   Salaries – Total: $32,300

-   Benefits
-   Retirement: $2,422
-   Insurance: $7,802
-   Other: $814
-   Benefits – Total: $11,038

-   Marketing / Communications Expenses
-   Press releases: $2,560
-   Partner Marketing Materials : $2,116
-   PR agency / contractors: $1,280
-   Travel: $4,074
-   Marketing / Communications Expenses - Total : $10,030

-   Financial Services
-   Rent: $14,994
-   FS - Savings Account - Intuit API: $720
-   Office Supplies: $2,692
-   Telecommunications : $2,076
-   Utilities: $416
-   Participant Expenses: $7,200
-   Financial Services - Total 20,482

-   Platform expenses
-   Equipment Hire: $1,246
-   Amazon: $1,038
-   Platform expenses - Total 2,284

-   Administration
-   Operations: $7,366
-   Administration expenses – Total: $7,366

-   Total Expense $100,000
 How do you plan to scale the success of your proposal?: >- EARN is dedicated to scaling impact through the use of technology.
 We have brought our savings programs online and are equipped to respond to the unique